 I like lists.
 Very much.
 I like having plans and guidelines and itineraries, and the thought of going into any sort of a trip with no plan makes me anxious.
 Before researching any form of vacation, you can find me on Pinterest looking up top 10 lists of things to do; where to go, what to eat, must-see attractions.
 I like going in to a trip with some sort of outline of what I should absolutely not miss – and then I make my plan around that.
 Plans a good thing – and nothing requires more planning than your first trip to Walt Disney World!

 Walt Disney World is one of those places where, if you go in with absolutely no plan, you can spend hours and hours not really accomplishing anything; just meandering around wondering what you should be doing.
 On the other end of the spectrum, you can completely over-plan, and end up rushing from ride to ride, not really getting to actually experience any of the Disney magic because you’re too busy!
 I have taken my boys to Walt Disney World probably hundreds of times, and I know the parks and resorts really well.
-When a friend or family member is visiting for the first time, they are often completely overwhelmed with all of the choices that they have to make (dining, FastPass+, rides and attractions) and reach out to me to help them.
+I love to help people plan their first trip to Disney World; when a friend or family member is visiting for the first time, they are often completely overwhelmed with all of the choices that they have to make (dining, FastPass+, rides and attractions) and reach out to me to help them.
 I’m always more than happy to weigh in with my opinions, but one of the first things I tell them to do is to choose a few must-do items.
 Unless you’re coming to live at Walt Disney World, you simply won’t get everything done, and trying to will make the vacation feel hurried and stressful.
 It’s best to do some research, and pick out a few things that you really want to get done.
 These can be rides, shows, places to eat – anything that you’ve really got your heart set on doing.

 With that in mind, I’ve created a Top 15 must-do list of things that I think everyone should try to get done on their first Walt Disney World vacation.
 It includes some rides, some experiences and of course, some food!
-It’s a basic outline that can easily be adapted and padded out with other activities; I just think these items are what Disney is all about!
+It’s a basic outline that can easily be adapted and padded out with other activities; I just think these items are what Disney is all about.
+Oh, and if you’re visiting Walt Disney World over Christmas, take a look at my list of things to do at Walt Disney World at Christmas that covers all of the best things to see and do over the holidays!

-- Eat in Cinderella’s Castle: Cinderella’s Royal Table in a restaurant actually in Cinderella’s Castle!
+- Eat in Cinderella’s Castle: Cinderella’s Royal Table is a restaurant actually in Cinderella’s Castle!
 It serves breakfast, lunch, and dinner, and you can dine with a selection of the Disney Princesses.
-Reservations for this restaurant understandably fill up fast, so make sure you make this reservation as soon as you possibly can (restaurant reservations open 180 in advance.)
+Reservations for this restaurant understandably fill up fast, so make sure you make this reservation as soon as you possibly can (advanced dining reservations, or ADRs to seasoned Disney fans, open 180 in advance.)

 - Snack around the World (Showcase): walking around the World Showcase at Epcot is an experience in itself, but really get to experience a little of each country by picking up a snack in each location.
 My favorites are the School Bread in Norway, fresh caramel corn from Germany, and a Brioche ice cream sandwich from France.
 Want to try the drinks too?
 Check out this awesome guide to the best drinks around World Showcase from Delish.